nigus21/ai-code-review-assignment/README.md

 #### Verify that:

-**- The repository is public
+- The repository is public

 - All required files are present

-- submission_template.md is fully filled out and renders correctly on GitHub**
+- submission_template.md is fully filled out and renders correctly on GitHub

 ### Step 5: Submit the Repository Link
 Submit the link to your public repository using the Google Form provided in the assignment document.